OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/developer-guide.md

 3. **Hook-Based Architecture**: The service uses the `useArticleAI` hook which wraps the shared `useAI` hook to make API calls to the selected provider.
 This ensures consistent behavior across all applications while allowing for article-specific customizations.

 4. **Provider Selection**: The system automatically selects the appropriate provider based on the model specified in the settings, with fallback options if the primary provider is unavailable.

+5. **Unified Admin Interface Integration**: The service now fully integrates with the unified admin interface:
+   - Prompts are loaded from the admin interface when available
+   - The ArticleSmasherV2 admin page redirects to the unified admin interface
+   - All AI operations use the shared AI services configured in the admin interface

 ## Extending the System